QuickBooks Blog

 Here are some situations when you might need to issue a 1099 and W-2 to the same person:

-• Worker becomes an employee (or vice versa): Say you have an independent contractor that you utilize for part of the year but decide to hire them as an employee.
+• When the worker becomes an employee (or vice versa): For example, you may have an independent contractor who works for part of the year and later becomes an employee.
 If you paid them over $600 for their independent contractor work, you’ll send them a 1099 plus a W-2 for the wages earned as an employee.
-Or, if a worker transitions from an employee to an independent contractor for your company during the year, you may need to send them both a 1099 and W-2.
+Similarly, if a worker changes from employee to independent contractor during the year, you'll need to issue both forms.

-In both of these scenarios, employers should accurately report both the W-2 income and the 1099 income.
+In both scenarios, employers should accurately report both the W-2 income and the 1099 income.
 This will help avoid any discrepancies or potential audits.

 If you find yourself in this situation, a bookkeeping professional may be able to provide guidance on properly reporting both the W-2 and 1099 income.